Causal Inference Under Approximate Neighborhood Interference: Numerical Illustrations

-Both network formation models have approximately the same average degree of about 8 and are therefore sparse.
+Both models yield networks with approximately the same average degree of about 8.
 For our purposes, the main distinction between them is the APL.
-The configuration model is theoretically known to have a small APL of logarithmic order in the network size \citep{van2016random}, while the RGG model generates a larger APL of polynomial order \citep{friedrich2013diameter}.
-We will therefore choose different bandwidths for the two according to \eqref{ourb}.
-We also note that the value of the peer effect $\beta$ in both outcome models is actually quite large.
-The calculations in Appendices \ref{discpsiweak} and \ref{sbandchoice} suggest that both outcome models actually fail to satisfy our weak dependence conditions under the configuration model (but not the RGG), since it generates a low APL (and hence approximately exponential neighborhood growth rates).
+The configuration model is theoretically known to have a small APL of logarithmic order in the network size \citep{van2016random}, while the RGG model seems to generate a much larger APL of polynomial order \citep{friedrich2013diameter}.
+We choose different bandwidths for the two according to \eqref{ourb}.

+Note that the value of the peer effect $\beta$ in both outcome models is actually quite large.
+The calculations in Appendices \ref{discpsiweak} and \ref{sbandchoice} suggest that it is larger than what our weak dependence conditions actually require under the configuration model (but not the RGG) since it generates a low APL (and hence approximately exponential neighborhood growth rates).
 Of course, these conditions are likely stronger than necessary, which may explain the good performance in both designs below.

-To show different sample sizes, we report results using the largest, two largest, and four largest of the treated schools when calibrating the network models.
+To show different population sizes, we report results using the largest, two largest, and four largest of the treated schools when calibrating the network models.
 In all cases, we pool the degree sequences across the schools to treat them as one single network.
 Following the design in \autoref{sapp}, we randomly assign treatments to only units classified as eligible in the data with probability 0.5.

-We compute estimates and standard errors for the spillover effect $\tau(1,0)$ in \autoref{sapp}, whose exposure mapping is $T_i = \ind\{\sum_j A_{ij}D_j > 0\}$, again restricting to the sample of units with an eligible neighbor.
+We compute estimates and standard errors for the spillover effect $\tau(1,0)$ in \autoref{sapp}, whose exposure mapping is $T_i = \ind\{\sum_j A_{ij}D_j > 0\}$, again restricting to the population of units with an eligible neighbor.
 The standard errors use the bandwidth \eqref{ourb}.
-Given the APL differences discussed above, which can also be seen in the tables below, the RGG uses $\tilde b_n = \Delta(\bm{A})^{1/3}$, while the configuration model uses $\tilde b_n = \Delta(\bm{A})/2$.
+Given the APL differences discussed above, which can also be seen in Tables \ref{configtable} and \ref{RGGtable}, the RGG uses $\tilde b_n = \mathcal{L}(\bm{A})^{1/3}$, while the configuration model uses $\tilde b_n = \mathcal{L}(\bm{A})/2$.

 To illustrate the performance of our bandwidth rule across different networks, we redraw $\bm{D}$, $\bm{A}$, and $\bm{\varepsilon}$ for each of the 10k simulation draws.
 This corresponds to a superpopulation design, so we expect our standard errors to yield confidence intervals with coverage close to the nominal rate of 0.95.
 We report ``oracle'' standard errors, which correspond to $\var(\hat\tau(1,0))^{1/2}$, approximated by taking the standard deviation of $\hat\tau(1,0)$ over 10k separate simulation draws.
 We also report ``naive'' i.i.d.\ standard errors to illustrate the degree of dependence in the data.